-Layer 1 of the OSI model or we know it OSI Physical Layer controls how data is transmitted on the communication media.
+Layer 1 of the OSI model or OSI Physical Layer controls how data is transmitted on the communication media.
 Physical layers usually use copper cable, wireless and fiber as the basic form of network media.
-And this make the main purpose of this layer is to create the electrical, microwave or optical signals that represent the bits in each frame.
+Main purpose of this layer is to create the electrical, microwave or optical signals that represent the bits in each frame.

 OSI physical layer is concerned with network media.
 Today mostly used network media is cable, wireless and optical media.
-Cable mostly used is UTP (Unshield Twisted Pair), wireless mostly used is WLAN 802.11a, b, g, n, and gsm, gprs or cdma.
-Fiber optic cables can be broadly classified into two types: single-mode and multimode.
+Cable mostly used is UTP (Unshield Twisted Pair) cable, wireless mostly used is WLAN 802.11a, b, g, n, and gsm, gprs or cdma.
+Fiber optic cables can be broadly classified into two types: single-mode and multi-mode.